richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 decide on a longer Last-Call period or to explicitly lengthen a current Last-Call period.

-For an Internet Standard,
+For an Internet Standard, the IESG will perform a review and consideration of any errata that have been filed.
-the IESG, in an IETF-wide Last Call of at least four weeks, confirms that a document advances from Proposed Standard to Internet Standard.
+If they do not believe any of these should hold up the advancement, then the IESG, in an IETF-wide Last Call of at least four weeks, confirms informs the community of their intent to advance a document from Proposed Standard to Internet Standard.

 If there is consensus for
 reclassification, the RFC will be reclassified without publication of